smussenden/data-journalism-19-spring/major-assignments/data-acquisition-project/readme.md

 **Session 4**
 The assignment will be introduced and discussed in detail.

-**Due by Start of Session 7**
-Memo 1 (approximately 400 words as a forum post) is due indicating your main choice for a database to pursue and your reasons for choosing it; you must also indicate two alternates.
-Your memo (and all memos going forward) should also include a link to a Google Spreadsheet log of contacts (email, phone, in-person) and attempted contacts of officials in the course of your reporting, in the manner described below.
-This is separate from the one-page total.
+**MEMO 1 FORUM POST and Project Log Link Due by Start of Session 7** Memo 1 (approximately 500 words as a forum post) is due indicating your main choice for a database to pursue and your reasons for choosing it; you must also indicate two alternate choices.

+This memo forum post (and all memo forum posts going forward) should also include a link to a Google Spreadsheet log of contacts (email, phone, in-person) and attempted contacts of officials in the course of your reporting, in the manner described below.

-Some things to keep in mind at this point:
+Some things to keep in mind before you turn in Memo 1 and when writing Memo 1:

 * You will need to do some reporting, both on the web and by calling or emailing potential sources, to find suitable candidates for a database.
 You should identify yourself as a reporter for Capital News Service, not as a student, when doing this reporting.
 If someone asks if you are a student, tell the truth, but you should identify yourself as a Capital News Service reporter.
 The people with whom you are dealing with need to understand that this database could be used as the foundation for a news story.
 You will not be preparing a news story for this course, but students who do obtain a database during this assignment often go on to use it in a subsequent semester while reporting a story for general circulation.
 * The database you seek must be maintained by a government agency in Maryland that operates at the local, county or state level.
-* The database must contain information that would be considered public record under the terms of the Maryland Public Information Act.
+* The database must contain information that would be considered public record under the terms of the Maryland Public Information Act as far as you can tell at this point.
 * Databases maintained by federal agencies or agencies in other states are not appropriate for this assignment.
 * Databases that are readily available for downloading from the Internet are also not acceptable for this assignment.
 The process of seeking the database documentation – and the database if we get that far – will require you to have contact with government officials who serve as its gatekeepers.
 * The database you are seeking must be maintained as a database in electronic form, and you must seek this database in electronic form (that is, as a data file – such as a database format – rather than as a printout).
 Hence, once you get to the next step of this assignment, it will be important to learn quickly whether or not the database you have in mind is one that actually exists.
 If there is no database, you will need to consult with me about making another choice of a database to pursue for this assignment.
 * The database you seek should also be of a size and nature appropriate for a student reporter.
 The entire case management database for the Montgomery County court system, for example, is gargantuan and complex, but something like a database of restaurant inspections would be more manageable.
 * Your memo should describe your potential databases, why you think they're newsworthy, and your reporting efforts to date.

-**Keep a Project Log**

 You will maintain a written log of your contacts as a Google spreadsheet.
 This is an essential and vitally important part of this project.
 This log, which you will submit as part of your graded work on this assignment along with your final report, should include the following for each occasion that you reach or even attempt to reach someone for this project: